wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Give it to me.
 Come on.

 It's not just Sheldon.
 Georgie's gonna be in class with him.
 Not in the bathroom!

-Give it.
+MARY: Give it.

 ♪ Think about it ♪